 At DeMayo Law Offices, we hold nursing homes and staff responsible for the abuse their patients endure.
-Depending on the circumstances, the perpetrator could be a nurse, a maintenance worker, or another resident.
-Whoever the negligent party is, we can help you pursue a case against them and make sure they’re held accountable for their actions.
+Depending on the circumstances, the perpetrator could be a nurse, maintenance worker, or another resident.
+Whoever the negligent party is, we can help you pursue a case against them and hold them accountable for their actions.

-Contact us at (877) 529-1222 to schedule a free consultation, and one of our Charlotte nursing home negligence lawyers will advise you on the best way to take legal action to help ensure the future well-being of your beloved family member.
+Contact us at (704) 333-1000 to schedule a free consultation with our Charlotte nursing home negligence law firm.
+We will advise you on the best way to take legal action to help ensure the future well-being of your beloved family member.

 There are six main types of nursing home abuse and neglect that you should be aware of:

 Elder physical abuse occurs when someone uses force that causes the victim bodily harm or death.
 Common signs that someone is the victim of physical abuse includes: